venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 ### What is the curse of dimensionality?
 Why do we need to reduce it?

-### What is PCA, why is it helpful, and how does it work?
-### What do eigenvalues and eigenvectors mean in PCA
+What is PCA, why is it helpful, and how does it work?
+What do eigenvalues and eigenvectors mean in PCA?

 PCA stands for principal component analysis